unfrl/dug/dug-docs/docs/introduction.md

 The simplest use of `run`, with all defaults, gets the A records for the specified domain from the top 6 servers available from each continent (ranked by reliability).
 This looks like `dug run git.kaijucode.com` or `dug git.kaijucode.com` (because `run` is the default verb).
 It returns something like this:
 ![img](../static/img/docs/dug_default_run.png)

+`run` has one particularly useful flag (`-w` or `--watch`) that allows users to 'watch' their DNS propagate in realtime by scanning and updating the output table every as often as specified by the flag (in milliseconds).

 ### `update`:
 > Usage details [here](./update)